History of HOPE

 In the 1980s and ‘90s, “The Forum” brought together single mothers monthly for discussion, networking and speakers.
 This group aimed to build community among local single mothers.
 Mothers also had the opportunity to come together at other events – annual potluck dinners, and holiday parties.
 As HOPE’s geographic reach increased, however, so did the challenge of serving the entire metro area.
 With HOPE Network’s $5 membership, single mothers can enjoy family experiences that might otherwise be out of reach – Brewers and Bucks games, museum passes, festival tickets, and more.
 Members continue to connect with one another through these events and through social media.

-In 1988, HOPE Network pioneered another powerful tool to empower single mothers - scholarships. .
-Addressing the unique challenge of affordable childcare, HOPE Network’s scholarships may be used for either tuition or for childcare while the mother attends school.
+In 1988, HOPE Network introduced another impactful initiative to support single mothers: scholarships.
+Addressing the specific obstacle of affordable childcare, HOPE Network’s scholarships can be utilized for either tuition fees or childcare expenses while the mother pursues her education.